eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/data/eventespresso/core/README.md

 # `eventespresso/core`
 `eventespresso/core` is a [data module](https://github.com/WordPress/gutenberg/blob/master/packages/data) intended to simplify access to and management of core Event Espresso entities.
 Although other data modules (such as [`eventespresso/lists`](./lists.md)) also interact with Event Espresso entities, the `eventespresso/core` module is considered the **authority** for entity state.

-This module is used for persisting any changes to entities.
+This module is used for persisting any changes to entities and/or relations.

 ## Example
 Below is an example of a component which simply renders details about an event.